RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?
+  * **Cross Origin Resource Sharing - is a method for allowing resources to be requested from domains other than the one the site is on.
+This functionality must be added to the server from which the data is being requested from.**

 #### HTML Questions: